Team collaboration background

 Université Paris Cité

 Cathy Chatel is a Research Engineer in Geography at Université Paris Cité, affiliated with CESSMA and Geoteca, and holds a PhD in Geography.
 Her research focuses on long-term population, settlement, and urbanization dynamics.
-Through the development of statistical and GIS databases on changes in the spatial distribution of populations, she has examined processes of urban expansion and the dispersion of settlement patterns in various regions of the world.
+Through the development of statistical and GIS databases on changes in the spatial distribution of populations, she has examined processes of urban expansion and the dispersion of settlement patterns in various regions of the world, particularly in Brazil, Europe, and Africa.
+Her expertise in population censuses has also contributed to a critical approach to statistical and spatial data, including categories and territorial delineations.

 Armelle Choplin, Professor of Geography and Urban Planning